wildone/eduVPN-proxyguard/README.md

 ## Client example

-This example listens on local UDP port 1337 and forwards packets to vpn.example.com 1337
+This example listens on local UDP port 1337 and forwards TCP packets to vpn.example.com 1337

 ```bash
 proxyguard --client --listen 127.0.0.1:1337 --to vpn.example.com:1337